Learn what is User Acceptance Testing (UAT), along with its definition, types, steps, and examples:

 It’s very difficult to deal with such situations.
-Building the positive relationship with the business team would definitely help to avoid the blame game.
+Building a positive relationship with the business team would definitely help to avoid the blame game.

-#1.
-UAT is not about the pages, fields or buttons.
-The underlying assumption before even the this test begins is that all that basic stuff is tested and is working fine.
-God forbid, the users find a bug as basic as that – it is very bad news for the QA team. :(
+#1) UAT is not about the pages, fields or buttons.
+The underlying assumption even before this test begins is that all that basic stuff is tested and is working fine.
+God forbid, the users find a bug as basic as that – it is a very bad news for the QA team. :(

-Let me give you an example: If the AUT is a ticketing system, the UAT is not going to be about, searching, the menu that opens a page etc. It is about the tickets and their reservation, the states that it can take, its journey through the system.
+Let me give you an Example: If the AUT is a ticketing system, the UAT is not going to be about, searching the menu that opens a page etc. It is about the tickets and their reservation, the states that it can take, its journey through the system, etc.

-Another example, if the site is a car dealership site, the focus is on the “car and its sales” not the site really.
-So the core business is what is verified and validated and who better to do it than the business owners.
+Another Example, if the site is a car dealership site, then the focus is on the “car and its sales” and not really the site.
+Hence, the core business is what is verified and validated and who is better to do it than the business owners.
 That’s why this testing makes the most sense when the customer is involved to a major extent.

-#3.
-UAT is also a form of testing at its core which means there is a good chance of identifying some bugs at this phase too.
+#3) UAT is also a form of testing at its core which means that there is a good chance of identifying some bugs at this phase too.
 It sometimes happens.
-Aside from the fact that it is a major escalation on the QA team, the UAT bugs usually mean a meeting to sit and discuss how to handle them because following UAT there is usually no time to fix and retest.
+Aside from the fact that it is a major escalation on the QA team, the UAT bugs usually mean a meeting to sit and discuss how to handle them as following this testing there is usually no time to fix and retest.

 The decision would be either to:

-#4.
-UAT is classified as Alpha and Beta testing, but that classification is not so important in the context of typical software development projects in a service-based industry.
+#4) UAT is classified as Alpha and Beta testing, but that classification is not that important in the context of typical software development projects in a service-based industry.

 - Alpha testing is when UAT is carried out in the software builder’s environment and is more significant in the context of commercial off the shelf software.